global-asp/lida-source/en/0021_buying-clothes.md

 He goes to another shop to ask for directions.
 "Where can I buy clothes?" he asks.

 ##
-The shopkeeper points to the other side.
+The shopkeeper points to the other side of the mall.
 The clothes store is on the opposite side!

 ##
 Ali enters and looks for a shirt.
-The shirts are too big, and quite expensive.
+The shirts are too big for him, and quite expensive.

 ##
-He buys a new pair of pants instead.
-They are sold at a discount.
-He decides to buy a shirt next month.
+He buys a new pair of pants instead since they are on sale.
+He decides to buy a shirt next month when he gets his salary.

 ##
 * License: CC BY
 * Text: Espen Stranger-Johannessen
-* Illustration: TBD
+* Illustration: Sara Sahar Haidari
 * Language: en